-THE annual session of the Manitoba Conference will convene at Gladstone, Manitoba Con-ference will convene at Gladstone, Manitoba, June 23 to July 3.
-The first meeting will be held Thursday, June 23, at 8 P. M. Each church is entitled to one delegate, irrespective of numbers, with an additional delegate for every seven members or fraction thereof.
+The annual session of the Manitoba Conference will convene at Gladstone, Manitoba, June 23 to July 3.
+The first meeting will be held Thursday, June 23, at 8 r.
+M. Each church is entitled to one delegate, irrespective of numbers, with an additional delegate for every seven members or fraction thereof.

 We would urge a full attendance at this meeting of all members and interested ones.
-The election of officers, and other business of importance to the work in this province, will be considered during the early part of the meeting, and special attention will be given throughout to the importance of the message for these times.
-WM.
-C. YOUNG,
+The election of officers, and other business of importance to the work in this province, will be considered during the early part of the meeting, and special attention will be given throughout to the importance of the message for these times. \ WM.
+C. Young, President.

-President.